 This grant is not intended to merely fund programs that do not move the capacity of a coalition or prevention-intended group.
-Movement toward positive community change focused on substance use/misuse prevention in a particular community needs to be demonstrated.
+Movement toward positive community change focused on substance use prevention and/or improved mental health awareness rates in a particular community needs to be demonstrated.